 What is ‘Immersive Theater?’

 Do you ever find yourself getting bored watching television?
 Falling asleep while reading a book?
 Ever wish you could be a part of the story?
 That your choices mattered?
-That you could build a friendship with a character from the narrative?
 Immersive theater provides this opportunity.

-So what is immersive theater?
-Well, the easiest way to describe immersive theater is that it is any sort of artistic expression that immerses you inside of a fictional world.
-This can be accomplished through sets, lighting (or lack thereof), curated soundtracks, scents, and/or costumes.
-It differentiates itself from traditional theater by forcing you to be active.
-You must observe, engage, and interact with the fictional world and the actors within it.
-Often, interactions are on a personal level, an intimate exchange between living people.
-The choices you make have the potential to ripple throughout the story line.
+Immersive theater is defined as any sort of artistic expression that immerses you inside of a fictional performance (Winters, 2017).
+It differentiates itself from traditional theater by providing agency: an active role for you to create your own role.
+You can observe, engage, and interact with the fictional world and the actors within it, often in any way you’d like.
+Further, interactions can be on a personal level, an intimate exchange between living people.
+These allow for choices that have the potential to ripple throughout the narrative, influencing further actions without real consequence.
 What you share can be deeply personal and what they respond with can inhabit your mind far after the show ends.
 It is a playground that engages participants in a meaningful way.

 When I asked Bryan Bishop, senior reporter at The Verge, what immersive theater was to him, he explained that “immersive theater represents freedom.
 To explore.
 To play.
 Freedom to step outside the bounds of my day-to-day life and wander into something unexpected, thrilling, even dangerous.
 It’s an opportunity to look into the mirror and wonder who I can be, and discover if I have the courage to do what it takes to become that person.”
 Further, it provides an opportunity to become part of a narrative and offers the thrill of discovery.
 Each world holds so many secrets, mysteries, and moments just waiting to be discovered.
 Once you fall in love with immersive theater, you’ll want to keep coming back to find new fictions that resonate with your being.